sematext/docs/docs/experience/integrations.md

 ## Server-side rendered websites
 Server-side rendered websites don't require any additional configuration either.
 Add the Experience script to the `<head>` of your site and you're ready to go!

+## Vercel

+Head over to the Vercel marketplace and add the [Sematext Experience integration](https://vercel.com/integrations/sematext-experience) to get started.
+Next, add the Experience Script to your front-end app or website and you're good to go!